godot-rust/gdext/ReadMe.md

 > The public API introduces breaking changes from time to time.
 Most of these are motivated by new features and
 > improved ergonomics for existing ones.
 See also [API stability] in the book.

 **Features:** While most Godot features are available, some less commonly used ones are missing.
 See [#24] for an up-to-date overview.
 At this point, there is **no** support for Android, iOS or WASM.
 Contributions are very welcome!

 **Bugs:** Most undefined behavior related to the FFI layer has been ironed out, but there may still be occasional safety issues.
-Apart from that, new additions to the library are typically not feature-complete from the start, but become more robust due to feedback and testing over time.
+Apart from that, new additions to the library are typically not feature-complete from the start, but become more robust with feedback and testing over time.
 To counter bugs, we have an elaborate CI suite including clippy, unit tests, engine integration tests and memory sanitizers.